 When you need help coming to a fair arrangement or modifying your existing payments, you need child support lawyer Donna J. Sutton.

 Our law firm, serving St. Petersburg, Bartow, and Lakeland, FL, is here to provide the advocacy you need.

 Need Legal Advice In a Child Support Dispute?

 Your child's best interests always come first.
 If you are currently in a child support dispute with your child's other parent, let our lawyer help you.
 We can assist with every aspect of your divorce, including child custody.
 Contact our law firm now.
 We have law offices in Lakeland, St. Petersburg, and Bartow, FL.

 Child support is the responsibility of every parent.
 To ensure children are provided for following a divorce or separation, the State of Florida has child support guidelines to determine each parent's financial responsibility.
 The amount is based on several factors, including:

-Financial ResourcesYour financial resources include not only salary or monthly income, but your current assets.
+Financial ResourcesYour financial resources include salary or monthly income as well as your current assets.
 It also includes settlements, disability and social security benefits, and any other legal form of payment.